peterjunpark/ROCm/docs/about/include/core-sdk-components-aggregated-changelog.md

 - On gfx1151, `$max_mclk` is not automatically populated in sysinfo, so the related bandwidth metrics may be incorrect.
 Use `amd-smi` to obtain the maximum memory clock and provide it via `--specs-correction`.

 - In analyze mode, `--nodes` is not suitable for multi-rank analysis.
-Use `--path` with the rank-specific path (such as, `--path workload/1`) instead of `--path workload --nodes 1`.
+Use `--path` with the rank-specific path (for example, `--path workload/1`) instead of `--path workload --nodes 1`.

 #### **ROCm Systems Profiler** (1.7.0)